rv0lt/DataEngPipeline/README.md

 # **Sales Data Pipeline with Docker, ClickHouse, and Grafana**

 This project sets up a scalable, containerized data pipeline for ingesting, processing, storing, and visualizing sales data.
-It leverages AWS S3 for raw data storage, ClickHouse for data analytics, and Grafana for visualizations.
+It leverages Minio S3 for raw data storage, ClickHouse for data analytics, and Grafana for visualizations.

 ---